Core logo

 No MEV introduced on Bitcoin

-Core Chain does not introduce any MEV on Bitcoin.
-Users trust Core Chain validators to not extract MEV.
+The network does not introduce any MEV on the Bitcoin L1.
+Users trust the validators of the network to not reorder their transactions to extract MEV.

 Core Chain indirectly contributes to the security budget.